NextronSystems/inventory-analyzer-manual/setup/other.rst

 ===================

 If you are using a proxy to access the internet, enter the proxy details in the next step.
-Please note, ``Internet connectivity is required`` for the next step – the installation of the ASGARD service.
+Please note, ``Internet connectivity is required`` for the next step – the installation of the Inventory Analyzer service.

 .. figure:: ../images/setup_proxy.png
    :alt: Finish the installation

 The base installation is now complete.
-In the next step we will install the ASGARD service.
+In the next step we will install the service.
 For this step ``Internet connectivity is required``.